Lembeh - North Sulawesi

 Yet just north of the port, in the strait formed by Lembeh island, is some of the most unusual diving anywhere in the world.

 Do not expect spectacular walls, huge reefs or white sandy beaches; here it's all about 'muck diving'.
+Black volcanic sand and rubble is the domain for a whole array of rare and unusual sea creatures;

 The last 10 years Lembeh has seen an enormous increase in dive operators and quality accommodation on both the island and the main land.

 The dive boat will be stand-by to take you directly to the dive sites.
-Or the strait can be done as part of a live-aboard cruise,

-covering the North of Sulawesi and its surrounding islands.
+Another option for diving the Lembeh strait is a live-aboard cruise, covering the North of Sulawesi and its surrounding islands.

 Lembeh island creates a calm channel, protected from both the north-east and south-west monsoon.